ANTsX/ANTsRNet/README.md

 # ANTsRNet

-A collection of well-known deep learning architectures ported to the R language.

-And tools for basic medical image processing.
+A collection of well-known deep learning architectures ported to the R language and tools for blasic medical image processing.

 Examples avaiable at [ANTsRNetExamples](https://github.com/ntustison/ANTsRNetExamples).